unchainedshop/unchained/docs/source/advanced-config/events.md

 description: Configure the Events Module
 ---

 Unchained supports the publish-subscribe (pub/sub) event model to keep track of events emitted in each module.
-By default it uses nodejs EventEmitter module to handle events but can easily extended to use any event tracker module by extending the `EventAdapter` class which we will briefly see later.
+By default it uses nodejs EventEmitter module to handle events but can easily be extended to use any event tracker module by extending the `EventAdapter` class which we will briefly see later.

 The `@unchainedshop/core-events` module exports three utility functions that can be used to interact with the registered event tracker, or register new custom events.

 - `registerEvents`: adds custom events that will be tracked. it takes array of event names.
 - `emit(eventName, payload)`: used to emit events, either pre-built events or custom events registered using `registerEvents`.
-It take two arguments, name of the event we want to emit and an object of the data associated with the event.
+It takes two arguments, name of the event we want to emit and an object of the data associated with the event.
 - `subscribe(eventName: callback)`: used for subscribing to events emitted by `emit` function.
-It takes two arguments, name of the event we want to subscribe to and a call back that will be takes one argument holding data for the associated event.
+It takes two arguments, name of the event we want to subscribe to and a call back that will take one argument holding data for the associated event.

 Note: to get list of pre-built or custom events registered on unchained use `EventType` resolver inside GraphQL playground.

 Every event emitted from the engine is an object that has one property `payload` which is also an object that has different properties based on the event.
 We recommend you follow the same pattern when implementing custom events.

-## Built in Events
+## Built-in Events

-Bellow are events tracked under each module under the box:
+Below are events tracked under each module under the box:

 #### `core-assortments`: